jrugis/CellSims/README.txt

    (one time only) make a copy of the parameters script file:
      cp sweep.py _my_sweep.py

-   edit platform, fixed and swept parameters in script file:
+   edit platform, solver, model, mesh type, fixed and swept parameters in script file:
      _my_sweep.py

-   (pan only) edit Walltime (at least ~1 minute per 400 time steps) and resources as required:
+   (pan only) edit Walltime (at least ~5 minutes per every 100 seconds of simulation time) and resources as required:
      run_sim.sl

 5) Run the simulation: